minio/docs/source/reference/minio-mc/mc-batch-generate.rst

 .. end-mc-batch-generate-desc

 After MinIO creates the file, open it in your preferred text editor tool to further customize.

-- You can add multiple job task definitions to a batch file.
+You can define one job task definition per batch file.
-- MinIO imposes no limit to the number of job task definitions per batch file.

 See :ref:`job types <minio-batch-job-types>` for the supported jobs you can generate.